-- When a loan reaches 30 days past due; and - Loans with approved hardship or modified terms, including all loans on the COVID-19 hardship register.
+- When a loan reaches 30 days past due; and - Loans with approved hardship or modified terms.

 Calculation of expected credit losses

 Expected credit losses (ECLs) are calculated using three main parameters i.e. a probability of default (PD), a loss given default (LGD) and an exposure at default (EAD).
 These parameters are derived from industry standards and historical loss models.